aliciasmith1/YMHM-development/README.md

 ## Overview

-In this two-part study, we developed and validated a digital, youth-centric self-report mental health questionnaire that measures scores on four core transdiagnostic symptom clusters identified using a novel data-driven, machine learning-based approach:
+In this four-part study, we developed and validated a digital, youth-centric self-report mental health assessment that measures scores on four core transdiagnostic symptom clusters identified using a novel data-driven, machine learning-based approach:

 1. **Uncontrollable Thinking Patterns**
 2. **Re-experiencing Difficult Events**